Screen dimensionsPixel densityDesk fitReal monitor specs

 Generic monitor calculators can estimate active screen size.
 A stronger site also knows the actual product body: width with stand, depth, weight, VESA pattern, curve radius, and source trail.

-That lets Monitor Math answer searches like Samsung Odyssey G7 G75F dimensions, LG DualUp dimensions, Corsair Xeneon size, and best 40-inch 5K2K monitor by physical width.
+That helps with product questions like Samsung Odyssey G7 G75F dimensions, LG DualUp dimensions, Corsair Xeneon size, and best 40-inch 5K2K monitor by physical width.

 Curved and ultrawide monitors need product specs